DanielMatrixSYS/Sublime-Levels/README.md

 I value your feedback.
 While I may not always be available for feature additions, I'm always open to addressing and rectifying bugs.

+## Installation

+Drag and drop the folder within the ZIP file into your garrysmod/addons folder.
+Restart the server.

 ## A Quick Note

 The addon was once available for purchase on gmodstore.
 Balancing multiple commitments led to the decision of making it free for the community.
 While I might not always be available for feature implementations, bug fixes are always on my radar.